Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

-Occasionally, as I head out the door, a neighbor waves and says, “headed for a run…good for you!”
+Occasionally, as I head out the door, a neighbor waves and says, “headed for a run, good for you!”

+It feels good to think people see me as a runner.
+I think runners look fit, accomplished, and cool.
 There is just one problem.
 I am not even close to being a runner.
-I am a walker…a slow, methodical walker.
+I am a walker, a slow, methodical walker.

-I have learned how to persevere and stay focused on my exercise goals, but I don’t run…ever!
+I have learned how to persevere and stay focused on my exercise goals, but I don’t run, ever!

-“Lap 4”, my neighbor proudly announces as she whizzes by holding up 4 proud fingers.
-Four…I am still on 1!
-It is easy for me to start slipping into competitive mode and think I am in a race.
+“Lap 4”, my neighbor proudly announces as she whizzes by holding up four proud fingers.
+Four, I am still on one!
+It is easy to start slipping into competitive mode and think I am in a race and losing.

 But I remind myself, slow and steady is better than nothing at all.
-Don’t give up…just keep walking.
+Don’t give up; just keep walking.

-What is Perseverance?
+What is Perseverance

 Perseverance is the steady persistence in a course of action or purpose, especially in spite of difficulties, obstacles, or discouragement.

 The definition of what is perseverance is, “To persevere with as much determination, energy, or fortitude as one can until the end of a race, competition, or contest.”

-I wonder, is learning how to persevere with steady persistence enough?
+I often wonder, is learning how to persevere with steady persistence enough?
 Or do we want to win? and do any of us really win or do we strive and exhaust ourselves?

-How to Persevere without Competition?
+How to Persevere without Competition

 I have been in exercise classes where we are told to modify the routine to our own ability.
-But I just can’t help feeling like a slacker next to the person who is jumping around smiling in full cuteness.
+But I can’t help feeling like a slacker next to the person who is jumping around smiling in full cuteness.

 I also tend to feel better about myself if someone else in the class looks less enthusiastic or coordinated than I do (which is not often!).

-How about with our kids?
 I ran into a friend recently and she began telling me her son was doing phenomenal!
-He was going to medical school to be a surgeon, straight A’s, amazing girlfriend, on the student ministry leadership team and traveling to save children in an impoverished country.
+He was going to medical school to become a surgeon, had straight A’s, an amazing girlfriend, was on the student ministry leadership team, and traveled to save children in an impoverished country.
 (I’m exaggerating a little but not much!)

-In these situations, I can imagine there are winners and losers.
+In these situations, I imagine there are winners and losers.
 I walk in feeling adequate but leave feeling defeated.
 That is competing not persevering.

 I used to be super competitive but have mellowed some, not complacent, just more content and at peace with what I am supposed to be doing.